ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

 * Value type - A unit of measurement for a specific metric.
 Examples include bytes or counts.
 A value type of `none` means that the metric value represents individual occurrences of that metric type.
 * Segment - How you want Sysdig to divide and display the monitoring metrics.

-Only the resources in the same zone as the selected subnet can connect through this VPN gateway.

 ### Active connections
 {: #ibm_is_load_balancer_active_connections}

-Active connections are the number of connections that are established on a load balancer at a specific time.
+Active connections are the number of connections established on a load balancer at a specific time.

 The active connection metric contains the following metadata: